 - Crayons, Coloring and Activity Books

 - Art Supplies

 Pro Tip: It’s certainly nice to have screens on hand for entertainment.
 But if the power goes out, so will the internet.
-Fill up your car with gas prior to the storm, so you can charge devices as well.
+I rank that sadness up there with losing power.
+Be sure to fill up your car with gas prior to the storm, so you can charge all of your devices in it.